 Overall, AJ Bell is quite a good investment platform.
 It has plenty of different markets and products available, including junior products, which is a nice touch.

-It could definitely have more learning resources and tools that help out beginners.
+It could definitely have more learning resources and tools to help out beginners.
 You can pass control over to an expert to do it all for you, but you’ll never learn anything.
 There are loads of platforms with really good resources though, such as HL, IG and Trading 212.

-How to buy Deliveroo shares
+How to buy Proterra shares

 We’ve taken a look at some of the best trading apps in the UK and explained who they’re best suited to.
 Our table compares fees and services too.

 The 5 stages of buying and selling a stock